na-na-hi/renget/archive/kcb-01.md

 Kiyo is a skilled fighter, having trained for battle most his life.
 He's quick on his feet, and a crackshot with special moves.
 His defenses aren't great, so he relies heavily on dodging attacks or bursting down opponents before they can fight back.
 His typing makes him inherently fragile, which he hates to admit.
 He loves using ice fang, even if it puts him at risk.

 Ability: Snow Warning (Negated via nullify bandana)
-Moves: Ice Fang, Ice Beam, Confuse Ray, Tail Whip
+Moves: Ice Fang, Ice Beam, Confuse Ray, Tail Whip (?), Sheer Cold

 ##Cassie
 Female Sandshrew, native.
 Despite being friendly and optimistic at heart, she delights in causing mayhem, fighting other Pokemon, and stealing.
 She fancies herself an explorer, but thanks to her thrill-seeking nature and disregard for property laws, she's seen as more of an outlaw.
 Still, she tries to only steal from those who deserve to be stolen from.